-HPHA 5330 Introduction to Informatics (3:3:0,0) This course will introduce the student to the uses of information technology as it applies to healthcare, including information retrieval, electronic medical records, physician order entry, telemedicine, consumer health informatics, security, privacy, and confidentiality in the electronic environment, HIPAA regulations, ethics, computerized medical imaging, and decision support.
-The course will provide the student with the fundamental knowledge about information technology (IT) necessary to practice within the modern healthcare environment.
-ISBN-13: 978-1-447-14473-1
+HPHA 5330 Health Informatics & Data Analytics (3:3/6:0,0) This course will introduce the student to the uses of information technology and data analytics as they apply to healthcare, including the basic structure and function of computers, information retrieval, electronic health records, physician order entry, telemedicine, consumer health informatics, security, privacy, and confidentiality in the electronic environment, HIPAA regulations, ethics, computerized medical imaging, decision support, and the use of data analytics in healthcare.
+The course will provide the student with the fundamental knowledge necessary to practice within the modern healthcare environment and communicate with information technology (IT) personnel.
+ISBN-13: 978-1-4471-4473-1